How to create an ideal customer profile framework? This structure will make your lead generation efforts work.

 Customer profile also called user profile or buyer persona is a single document that includes:

+Now that we know what an ideal customer profile is, you may be wondering if you actually need them.
+The answer is, yes you do.
 A survey by Tech Validate found that 99% of marketers cite the ability to create, store and leverage 360-degree customer profiles as important or extremely important.

 Here is why marketers consider an ideal customer profile to be so important.

 With an ICP, you know the exact traits your target audience shares.
 This data serves as a gold mine for sales teams as they can actively generate new leads that fit the same criteria as your existing customers.
+For example, if you know your customer profile leads are in-house marketers participating in online communities, you would find that on sites like Hacker News.

 Also, it comes easier than running generic and costly Facebook ads to people who might be your ideal user, right?
 Simply put, you are heading to websites where they engage at their own time, and not invading their space elsewhere on the internet or social media.